-In 1910 Marc’s first solo show was held at Kunsthandlung Brackl, Munich; and he met August Macke, and Vasily Kandinsky with whom he formed the group Der Blaue Reiter.
+In 1910, Marc’s first solo show was held at Kunsthandlung Brackl in Munich, Germany.
+He then met August Macke and Wassily Kandinsky, with whom he formed the group Der Blaue Reiter.
 The name of the movement is the title of a painting that Kandinsky created in 1903, but it is unclear whether it is the origin of the name of the movement, as art historians found out that the title of the painting had been overwritten.
-Kandinsky wrote 20 years later that the name is derived from Marc’s enthusiasm for horses and Kandinsky’s love of riders, combined with a shared love of the color blue.
+Kandinsky wrote 20 years later that the name derived from Marc’s enthusiasm for horses and Kandinsky’s love of riders, combined with a shared love of the color blue.

 When living in Berlin, he spent countless hours at the Berlin Zoo studying and sketching the forms of animals from every conceivable angle.
 Through rigorous and disciplined study, he created a general concept of animal and human forms.
-The image of the animal continued to become ever more prominent in his art, almost entirely replacing the human form.
+The image of animals continued to become ever more prominent in his art, almost entirely replacing the human form.
 For Marc, animals were the ideal subject matter for depicting truth, purity, and beauty.
 As he said:

-“on the whole, instinct has never failed to guide me . . . especially the instinct which led me away from man’s awareness of life and towards that of a ‘pure’ animal. . . . an animal’s unadulterated awareness of life made me respond with everything that was good.”
+On the whole, instinct has never failed to guide me…; especially the instinct which led me away from man’s awareness of life and towards that of a “pure” animal. (…) an animal’s unadulterated awareness of life made me respond with everything that was good.

 Animals in a landscape were, for the artist, a bridge between man and nature, whose vanished unity he wished to restore.
-According to him, only animals had preserved a ‘chaste majesty’.
+According to him, only animals had preserved a “chaste majesty.”

 When World War I broke out in August 1914, Marc immediately enlisted.
 He was deeply troubled by Macke’s death in action shortly thereafter.
-After mobilization of the German Army, the government identified notable artists to be withdrawn from combat for their own safety.
+After the mobilization of the German Army, the government identified notable artists to be withdrawn from combat for their own safety.
 Marc was on the list but was struck in the head and killed instantly by a shell splinter during the Battle of Verdun in 1916 before orders for reassignment could reach him.
 Marc died on March 4, 1916, in Braquis, near Verdun-sur-Meuse, France.